 United Kingdom Tax Tips for U.S. Expats

-If you’re an American living across the pond, check out these tax tips to help maximize your U.S. tax situation.
+If you're and American living across the pond, check out these tax tips to help maximize your U.S. tax situation.

 - The foreign earned income exclusion is probably not the right tax benefit for you.
 The taxes you pay on your income in the United Kingdom will usually create excess foreign tax credits that can provide you with additional protection from U.S. tax for the following ten years.